-JRC Tactical LTE Box™, JRC-172 is a rapid tactical deployable NIB solution with complete standard based LTE base station (eNodeB) and core (EPC) packaged in a compact-yet-rugged enclosure that can be carried and installed by one engineer.
+JRC Tactical LTE Box™, JRC-172 is a rapid tactical deployable NIB solution with a complete standard-based LTE base station (eNodeB) and core (EPC) packaged in a compact-yet-rugged enclosure that can be carried and installed by one engineer.
 The JRC-172 also includes a virtual machine server inside that allows you to run various applications such as MCPTT, geolocation, video, text, and file transfer.
-The JRC-172 provides complete stand-alone private LTE system whenever and wherever critical communications are required.
+The JRC-172 provides a complete stand-alone private LTE system whenever and wherever critical communications are required.

 For further information, please check out our other blogs and use cases.
 If you have any questions, please do not hesitate to contact us.